-Our scholarship programme is currently supporting two students at university.
+Our scholarship programme is currently supporting three students at university.
 You can read more about our scholarship programme here.

 - Stephanie Chevez: Stephanie, whose parents are farmers on the north coast of Honduras, has dreamed of being a doctor since she was young.
 She is now studying medicine at university in San Pedro Sula on an educate. scholarship.
 Read more about Stephanie here.

 - Tania Caballero: Tania’s grandfather’s work as a shoemaker in the small town of Trinidad makes up the income of her whole family.
 She is now studying industrial engineering at university in San Pedro Sula on an educate. scholarship.
 Read more about Tania here.

 - Javier Reyes: Javier is the oldest of six siblings and worked as a shoemaker from the age of 12 to support himself in his studies, which he continued in an evening high school in Trinidad, Santa Barbara.
 He is now studying Computer Engineering.
 Read more about Javier here.